IEP Collar Strategy

 What is a collar on IEP?

 A collar on IEP is the collar strategy applied to IEP (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With IEP stock trading near $8.20, the strikes shown on this page are snapped to the nearest listed IEP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IEP stock at $7.44 on the most recent close, the strikes shown on this page are snapped to the nearest listed IEP chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are IEP collar max profit and max loss calculated?